emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag option does not require any particular processing on the server side:
-As it varies the set of options that distinguish blockwise operations (ie. is neither Block1 or Block2 nor elective NoCacheKey), the server can not treat them as belonging to the same operation.
+As it varies the set of options that distinguish blockwise operations (ie. is neither Block1 or Block2 nor elective NoCacheKey), the server can not treat their messages as belonging to the same operation.
 <!-- not speaking of "matchable" here as that working definition explicitly excludes Request-Tag to make the rest of the document easier to read -->

 To keep utilizing the cache,